kdbeall/kdbeall.github.io/_posts/2020-04-27-Software-Evolution.md

    * learned about Python and stuck with it
    * didn't really have any strong mentors
    * learned a decent amount about how routers and the internet works through computer networking technician courses
-   * continued using Linux, but didn't update my shell scripts as much
+   * continued using Linux but didn't update my shell scripts as much (played way too much Civ V, RuneScape, and other games on my gaming desktop)

 * early college stagnation
    * flirted with being a mathematician or electrical engineer